APS Honors Representative

 Your thesis and defense

 The length and scope of your thesis will depend on the type of project you choose, but must comprise a written paper to be read by your committee and which you will defend in an oral examination.
 The examination is usually about 60-90 minutes long, and begins with presentation of your project and results (often as a Powerpoint presentation).
 Your committee will then ask questions about your project.
 At the end of your examination, they will confer briefly and decide whether to nominate you for Latin Honors, and at what level.
 The APS Honors Rep can explain the criteria for different levels of Honors.
-Click here for a template (ZIP file hosted on an external site) you can use as the bare bones of your thesis.
-The template is written in the LaTeX language prevalent in the astrophysics community.
-Click here for a primer on how to use it.

 Who awards Latin Honors?